snowfoxsh/aplang-book/src/README.md

 # README

-this is the intro to the language. explain why it exists and stuff.
+This is the introduction to ApLang, a tool designed to help you excel in your AP Computer Science Principles class and score higher on your AP test.

-The point of this guide is not to be your teacher but to get you aquatinted with ApLang and for you to use as a refineries when you are programming.
-It assumes you have some very basic knowlage of programming but are a beginner.
-Back in the ancient days, during the dawn of personal computing your computer would come with manual which was super absolutely indispensable.
-It was difficult to do stuff without your manual.
-Let this book be your modern manual.
+The purpose of this guide is not to replace your teacher but to get you acquainted with ApLang and serve as a reference while you are programming.
+It assumes you have some very basic knowledge of programming but are still a beginner.

+Back in the early days of personal computing, computers often came with a manual that was absolutely indispensable.
+It was difficult to accomplish much without that manual.
+Let this guide be your modern equivalent—your go-to resource for learning ApLang.

+Some of ApLangs syntax is garbage. womp womp.
+Sorry about that...I did not design it.
+It was designed lovingly by committee by the Collage Board.

+## Standard Library Documentation

+This book also contains the documentation for the standard library.
+Documentation explains how each standard library module's functions work.
 ## About

-ApLang was itself written using the programming language [Rust](https://rust-lang.org).
-Rust was chosen as a host primarily because of its ability to "run anywhere" (thanks LLVM <3) and its awesome package manager Cargo.
-ApLang is an interpreted language meaning that it is executed without compiling first.
-I want this project to be accessable to as many people as possible
+ApLang was created using the programming language [Rust](https://rust-lang.org).
+Rust was chosen primarily for its ability to "run anywhere" (thanks to LLVM <3) and its excellent package manager, Cargo.
+ApLang is an interpreted language, meaning it is executed without being compiled first, making it easy to use and accessible to as many people as possible.